 Benjamin has notably a recognized experience in assisting French companies seeking to establish themselves in the United States.
-Co-head of Orrick’s French Desk located in the heart of the Bay Area (San Francisco and Silicon Valley), he assists French start-ups throughout their growth overseas as well as a clientele of American investors or buyers.
+He assists French start-ups throughout their growth overseas as well as a clientele of American investors or buyers.

-From his first venture deal at Orrick in 2006, where he represented Lightspeed Venture Partners in Wikio’s Series A, which became Teads, a company that he then accompanied for 11 years until its sale to Altice, Benjamin has led more than 170 Corporate Tech transactions and has been involved in the main exit transactions in recent years, particularly Franco-American ones (Neolane/Adobe, La Fourchette/TripAdvisor, Stupeflix/GoPro, eNovance/Red Hat, Regaind/Apple, Zenly/Snap, Teads/Altice, Getaround/Drivy).
-Benjamin has thus contributed to placing Orrick’s Tech practice in the Top 3 most active law firms in France (Capital Finance’s ranking of “the 20 most important law firms in French venture capital in 2019”, January 2020 – Capital Finance is the weekly business newsletter of Les Echos, the French equivalent of FT and WSJ).
+From his first venture deal in 2006, where he represented Lightspeed Venture Partners in Wikio’s Series A, which became Teads, a company that he then accompanied for 11 years until its sale to Altice, Benjamin has led more than 190 Corporate Tech transactions and has been involved in the main exit transactions in recent years, particularly Franco-American ones (Neolane/Adobe, La Fourchette/TripAdvisor, Stupeflix/GoPro, eNovance/Red Hat, Regaind/Apple, Zenly/Snap, Teads/Altice, Getaround/Drivy, Glose/Medium, Sqreen/Datadog, Lalilo/Renaissance Learning).
+Benjamin has thus contributed to placing the firm's Tech practice in the Top 3 most active law firms in France (Capital Finance’s ranking of “the most active law firms in French venture capital" in 2019 and 2020 – Capital Finance is the weekly business newsletter of Les Echos, the French equivalent of FT and WSJ).

 Dr. Sven Greulich, partner at Orrick's Düsseldorf office, guides technology companies of all stages and their financial sponsors through transformational corporate transactions.
 These deals include technology acquisitions, buy-out M&A of technology companies and strategic cross-border investments/JV as well as later stage venture capital investments.